Centurion Narwhal, the Barbarians have arrived. Is your legion ready?

 Final Rating: Totally obsolete

 No context whatsoever, including in the manual.
-The description in the APX catalog is all you will get.
+The description in the APX catalogue is all you will get.

 The graphics are… well, spartan.